wesleycamargo/azure-docs.pt-br/articles/security-center/security-center-search.md

   ![Resultados da Pesquisa][3]

-Confira [Linguagem de consulta do Log Analytics](../log-analytics/log-analytics-search-reference.md) para saber mais sobre como consultar os dados no espaço de trabalho selecionado.
+Confira [Linguagem de consulta do Log Analytics](../log-analytics/log-analytics-search-reference.md) para saber mais sobre como consultar os dados no workspace selecionado.

 ## <a name="next-steps"></a>Próximas etapas
 Neste artigo, você aprendeu a acessar a pesquisa na Central de Segurança.
 A Central de Segurança usa a pesquisa do Log Analytics.
 Para saber mais sobre a pesquisa do Log Analytics, confira: